Royal Commission on London Traffic: Minority reports

 Two of the commission's members issued their own reports; a third member issued an additional recommendation.
 Bartley felt that the main report did not go far enough in its recommendations and he wanted the full adoption of the advisory board's recommendation for the construction of a pair of grand avenues.
 Dimsdale, rejected the main report's recommendation for tram routes in central London.
 Gibb's additional recommendation was that part of the route of the then under construction Great Northern, Piccadilly & Brompton Railway should be merged with a planned route from the Central London Railway to form a looping line.
 (Note: Dimsdale and Gibb signed the main report, Bartley did not.)

 Afterwards

 The report's recommendations were acted on in a limited manner.
+The recommendation for an all-encompassing Traffic Board was not adopted, but in August 1907 the London Traffic Branch was established within the Board of Trade.
+Its responsibilities were to investigate and advise upon transport problems in London and solutions proposed to them, to collect information and statistics bearing on those problems and to prepare an Annual Report to be laid before Parliament.
+The branch was disbanded in June 1916.

+In November 1919, an Advisory Committee on London Traffic was set up under the chairmanship of Mr. Kennedy Jones.
+The Committee's task was to co-ordinate and improve London traffic mainly through existing powers, and to consider and recommend a permanent Controlling Authority.
+The Committee reported in March 1920.

-The recommendation for an all-encompassing Traffic Board was not adopted, although the London and Home Counties Traffic Advisory Committee was established in 1924 to oversee road traffic in the London Traffic Area.
+In November 1924, the London and Home Counties Traffic Advisory Committee was established to oversee road traffic in the London Traffic Area.
+In 1933 the London Passenger Transport Act was passed, leading to the formation of the London Passenger Transport Board.

 Amongst the recommendations for road improvements, the new east-west and north-south Main Avenues were not constructed.
 A number of the proposed road improvements were carried out: